Dream Bowl

 The Dream Bowl is an independently operated annual post-season college football all-star game and showcase, played on Martin Luther King Jr. Day weekend to celebrate his legacy and to follow after this iconic "I Have a Dream" speech since 2013.
 The game showcases NFL draft prospects of those collegiate players who have completed their eligibility in NCAA Division I Football Championship Subdivision (FCS) and lower divisions.

 History

 The Dream Bowl was first played in 2013 in Roanoke, Virginia.
 The game is organized by Cutting Edge Sports Management, who operate the game independently.
 The game and the associated scouting combine provide opportunity for players from smaller colleges to get exposure with scouts from various professional leagues, including the NFL, CFL, XFL and Europe.

 HBCU Spirit of America Bowl

 In 2017 the "Dream Bowl" added a HBCU dedicated all-star game called HBCU Spirit of America Bowl and featured Historically Black Colleges and Universities which was played a day before.
-The game was cancelled in 2022.
+The game was canceled in 2022.